UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Make 8-ball starting item

-- Make rainbow-ball starting item
+- Make rainbow-ball starting item (starts with a tonne of random shit)

 - Make a few more `Rotate/Unlock` items that scale: